enricmartos/cheese-mvc/README.md

 ## Description

-This application is a restaurant management system which allows you to see, edit and delete all menus entries.
+This application is a management system for a restaurant which allows you to see, edit and delete all menus entries.
 You can add new menus as well.
 These menus are composed of several types of cheeses.

 ## Personal goals